wlonk/arcadia/rules/the_host.rst

 Justice
 -------

-As the GM, you have one particular important, if unpleasant, role: it is your role to show the *injustice* of the setting.
+As the Host, you have one particular important, if unpleasant, role: it is your role to show the *injustice* of the setting.
 No time is truly just, and while the Enlightenment brought greater justice for some, most still suffered in one way or another.
 In particular in this game, characters may suffer along the dimensions of class and sex.

 But not everyone suffers along those dimensions.
 What of the Gentleman, the Officer, or others who may carry great social power?
 They may feel